 Discussion

-Our findings regarding conceptual structure align broadly with those of Varma et al. (2021) but with greater granularity and fidelity.
+Our findings regarding the conceptual structure of CDI align broadly with those of Varma et al. (2021), but with greater granularity and fidelity enabled by the STM analysis.
 To write – similarities and differences.

 Author Reflections

 The seven authors of this manuscript have had significant involvement with CDI in various ways, often over many years.
 To draw on such experience, each author now offers a 250-word reflection covering (1) their involvement with CDI over the years, (2) their reflections on the findings presented in this manuscript, and (3) research avenues they would like to see further explored at CDI in the years ahead.